Requirements for Fairs, Festivals, Special Events and Markets:

 For Farmers’ Markets, a PHI will conduct an on-site assessment of the market to determine whether or not the Ontario Food Premises Regulation 493 applies to the market.
 Please be advised, the type of market will be determined by the PHI during a routine assessment of all vendors in the market, including the non-food vendors.

-If you believe your event is exempt, contact the Windsor-Essex County Health Unit for confirmation and an exempt operators package will be provided to you.
+If you believe your event is exempt, contact the Windsor-Essex County Health Unit for confirmation.

 If your event is exempt, you will be required to:

-- Post a public notification sign (provided by the Health Unit), showing that your booth was not inspected.
+- Post a public notification sign, showing that your booth was not inspected.

 General Market vs Farmer’s Market